at Solid Ground

 •Teachers help children get checked-in and settled

-•Children settle into an activity:
+•Children do chores and settle into an activity:

 •Check on animals: baby chicks, monarchs, tadpoles, birds at feeder